-Pursuing qualities is usually enjoyable, because it’s what comes naturally to you.
-You excel at things which involve showcasing your inherent qualities, while skills since they are taught and learnt, seem like a task to master and subsequently to perform.
+Pursuing qualities is usually enjoyable because it’s what comes naturally to you.
+You excel at things that involve showcasing your inherent qualities, while skills since they are taught and learned, seem like a task to master and subsequently perform.

 Qualities alone are also not all you can sustain yourself with, qualities need to be practiced and held on to otherwise you lose the hang of them.
 You need to stay in touch with your gifted qualities to contain them forever.
 So, my first piece of advice is that if you can turn your gifted self into your professional self, then go for it.
 But then the theoretical advice on the other end stands to be something like “Master your Skills to an extent where they end up becoming your Qualities.”
 Or even better is to “Make a perfect combination of your qualities and your skill set which makes you unbeatable when put to a test of versatility and standing out.”

 That’s the way to be today.
 You have got to be the kind who’s able to make work fun.
 You’ve got to bring some hobbies related to your qualities to your desk.
 Use them to give you the much-needed boost which shall hold the potential to make you outperform others.
 These hobbies could mean listening to music while working and taking part in sports events and similar cultural activities at work whenever given a chance.

 Even if you fail at doing that, don’t ever give up on your qualities.
 They are what makes you, YOU.
 They sort of define you.
 And you should hold onto them for the same reason.

 For instance, ever since I was a child, I’ve always been able to sing really well, it’s a quality I inherited from my parents.
 Now, I could’ve made it a skill having gotten professional training and having polished my quality but I chose not to because I wanted more than just singing from life.